What Makes for Cheap Health Insurance for a Single Person?

 Compare the Different Types of Health Insurance

-Maybe you’ve heard about hospital cover and extras cover, but did you know there’s different levels in both?
+Maybe you’ve heard about hospital cover and extras cover, but did you know there are different levels in both?
 Let’s take a quick look at each:

 You’ve probably heard of hospital cover, but many people don’t understand exactly what it covers.
 In simple terms, hospital cover looks after the costs of being treated in a private hospital.
 Furthermore, this comes with it a range of benefits: